Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 Existing noncompliance procedures are to be followed; however, noncompliance shall not be initiated for a STEP participant who:

-• Refrains from attending Orientation/Appraisal, and who has had a break of one year or less in receiving CalWORKs cash aid or supportive services.
+• Refrains from attending Orientation/Appraisal, and who has had a break of less than one year in receiving CalWORKs cash aid or supportive services.

-• Fails to submit their Attendance Verification form (SCD 1755A).
+• Fails to submit their Attendance Verification (SCD 1755A) for any STEP educational activity.

 .